Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * check the instrument is running as expected;
 * confirm data files are being saved as expected;
 * look for interesting features in the data that might indicate problems.
-Knowing about them in near-real time cna be hugely advantageous when quality checking and processing data.
+Knowing about them in near-real time can be hugely advantageous when quality checking and processing data.

 Setting up quick visualisations of data files saves a lot of time and can tell you a lot with a quick glance.